AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 An accountant managing three small business clients in Canberra was assessing whether ApprovalMax justified the additional cost for one of her clients - a professional services firm processing around 40 invoices per month.
 She concluded it did: the conditional routing by value and the audit trail were genuine improvements over the native Xero workflow.

-What she identified as remaining unaddressed: the firm still had no automated check for changed supplier bank details, no duplicate detection before the invoice entered the approval queue, and no consistent coding rules applied from supplier history.
+What she identified as remaining unaddressed: the firm still had no automated check for changed supplier bank details, leaving the bank account change fraud risk unresolved, no duplicate detection before the invoice entered the approval queue, and no consistent coding rules applied from supplier history.
 ApprovalMax had fixed the routing governance.
 The validation governance was still a manual process.

 This is the shared gap between internal approvals and ApprovalMax: both operate after the invoice enters the system.
 Neither verifies what arrives before routing it forward.